rg3l3dr/omni-vagrant/README.md

 12. CHEERS!
 ```

+NOTE:
-#### NOTE: a super user is created username: admin password: admin123
+> A super user is created with username: admin password: admin123

 ## General Server Setup Steps (just check to make sure you have all of this)